GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

 ??? tip "Things To Know In Advance"

     - We recommend you wait to do the Guild requests until after you have beaten the Abyss at least once.
 Several requests require:
-        - The second reversal power, which requires clearing GWO 4-3
+        - The second reversal power, which requires clearing GWO 4-3.
-        - Completion of other requests, which are listed as "pre-requisites"
+        - Completion of other requests, which are listed as pre-requisites.
-    - The enemy difficulty is on par or higher than mobs found on the final set of floors
+    - The enemy difficulty is on par or higher than mobs found on the final set of floors.
-    - All requests are reset if you Cursed Wheel to a different Abyss
+    - All requests are reset if you Cursed Wheel to a different Abyss.
-    - The game saves the state of the entrire map after defeating the GWO, including unlocked shortcuts (stumps, mines)
+    - The game saves the state of the entrire map after defeating the GWO, including unlocked shortcuts (stumps, mines).
-        - To update the map you have to "wheel-in-place" 2x on Truth of the Beautiful Ore
+        - To update the map you have to "wheel-in-place" 2x on Truth of the Beautiful Ore.
-        - Before starting a request (or multiple requests) do the above step and then Cursed Wheel to your desired node
+        - Before starting a request (or multiple requests) do the above step and then Cursed Wheel to your desired node.

 ## Snowy Forest Minor Harken